Vishalsn21/The_Fitness_Agent/README.md

 🏅 **Certifications**

-* Getting Started with AI – IBM SkillsBuild
+* Getting Started with AI – IBM SkillsBuild.
-* Retrieval Augmented Generation with LangChain
+* Retrieval Augmented Generation with LangChain.
-* Journey to Cloud: Envisioning Your Solution
+* Journey to Cloud: Envisioning Your Solution.

 ---